boston-cityscape-sunny-day-view-harbor

 In the evening, turn your eyes to the sky to experience “Astronomy After Hours” at the Museum of Science on Friday nights.
 The Museum’s best-kept secret is the Gilliland Observatory on top of the Museum’s parking garage.
 This free-admission public event is one of the most unique Boston attractions, featuring a view that’s hard to get anywhere else in the city.

-If you want to visit the museum during the day to see their full scope of exhibits and offerings, there is more than enough to keep visitors of all ages occupied.
+If you want to visit the museum during the day to see its full scope of exhibits and offerings, there is more than enough to keep visitors of all ages occupied.
 Don't miss their landmark exhibit, the Hall of Human Life!

 Museum of Fine Arts